Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Empirical Results

+\paragraph{Selecting Experimentation Parameters.} The experimentation on finding a pair of younger-aged user group and new creator group needs input parameters such as the number of forced samples, denoted as $f$, the filtering resolution $h$ and the submatrix sampling size $m$ for different experimentation horizon length $T$.
+We work with a pre-specified grid of parameters (listed in Appendix~\ref{app:real_param}) and simulate a bandit experiment for each combination of the parameters using the historical dataset.
+We pick the set of parameters that achieves the lowest regret on the historical dataset averaged over 30 trials.
+Essentially speaking, we assume that the historical data and test data share similar reward distributions, hence the optimal parameters learned for the historical data can be used for the experiment we want to run for the test data.

+\paragraph{Results and Evaluation.} In Figure \ref{fig:real_figure_final_reg}, we report the regret of using test data to conduct experiments using our algorithm (ss-)LRB versus the benchmark algorithm \textsf{ss-UCB}.
+We consider 300 runs.
+The error bars are 95\% confidence intervals.
+Our algorithm consistently reduces the regret of the benchmark \textsf{ss-UCB} by around 10\% across all time horizons.

-In this real data experiment, without knowing whether the data generation produces low-rank matrix of rewards, we still see the effectiveness of LRB and its subsampled version ss-LRB.
+In this real data experiment, without knowing whether the data generation produces low-rank matrix of rewards, we still see the effectiveness of our algorithm.
+Further, even though the historical data distribution may differ from the test data, our experiment results show that using the optimal parameters learned from the historical data still yields better performance than the benchmark.
+This shows that our data-driven approach of selecting the experiment parameters provides a practical solution to real-world scenarios, such that we can train the parameters on related historical datasets prior to starting an experiment.
+In practice, when no past data is available to tune these parameters, one can select parameters using the insights provided in Section \ref{sec:alg}-\ref{sec:subsamp}.

-In the experiments so far, we did not use any contextual information.
-In the next section, we show that Low-Rank Bandit performs better than linear bandit that uses contextual information when the time horizon is short, because linear bandits take a long time to learn all the context information to initialize.
+So far, we did not use any contextual information.
+In the next section, we show that \textsf{LRB} performs better than linear bandits which use contextual information, when the time horizon is short, because linear bandits take a long time to learn all the contextual information to initialize.